 In a new study, astronomers reported their discovery on a new type of cold quasars.
 The discovery is expected to change our comprehension of how galaxies mature.

-Usually, it has been considered as the formation of quasars indicates the end of a galaxy’s ability to produce new stars.
-But according to this new discovery, about 10% of galaxies hosting accreting supermassive black holes still had a supply of cold gas and made new stars even during the so-called “retirement” phase.
+Usually, it has been considered that the formation of quasars indicates the end of a galaxy’s ability to produce new stars.
+However, according to this new discovery, about 10% of galaxies hosting accreting supermassive black holes still had a supply of cold gas and made new stars even during the so-called “retirement” phase.

 Scientists observed the quasars using X-ray emission and found a surprising amount of cold dust, more than was expected based on previous identification of quasars by their ultraviolet emission.